 - 303. On the morning of 31 December 2019, Ms Prior spoke with a VLA Duty Lawyer by phone to arrange legal representation for Veronica.
 She was advised that barrister Tass Antos was available.
-A telephone call then took place between Ms Prior and Mr Antos in which Mr Antos was briefed to represent Veronica.
+At telephone call then took place between Ms Prior and Mr Antos in which Mr Antos was briefed to represent Veronica.
 It was a brief conversation.
-Ms Prior sensed that the court was busy and under pressure, and that there was limited time available for a discussion. - 304.
+Mr Antos was busy and under pressure, and that there was limited time available for a discussion.
+Mr Antos was busy and under pressure, and that there was limited time available for a - 304.
 Ms Prior said that she briefed Mr Antos with the expectation that a bail application would be made on Veroncia's behalf.
 Ms Prior could not recall whether she spoke with Mr Antos about pursuing the CISP assessment foreshadowed by Mr Schumpeter.
 Mr Antos recalled very little about his involvement in Veronica's matter.
 He confirmed being briefed by Ms Prior but did not understand from their interaction that an application for bail would be made.
-Rather, Mr Antos believed that he was briefed to "see" Veronica and assess how her matters might proceed. - 305.
+Rather, Mr Antos believed that he was briefed to "see" Veronica and assess how her matters might proceed.
+19 - 305.
 I find that the legal assistance provided to Veronica by the LACW, particularly by Jillian Prior, was reasonable and appropriate in the circumstances.

-&lt;sup>313 Statement of Jillian Prior, CB 1908; Statement of Tass Antos, CB 2110.
+Statement of Jillian Prior, CB 1908; Statement of Tass Antos, CB 2110.

-&lt;sup>314 Ibid, CB 1908; T262.
+Ibid, CB 1908; T262.